 I was amazed how often water came up in that little survey as places of meaning for people.
 I guess growing up here in the Great Lakes as a lot of the students in my class did, that shouldn’t be too surprising.
 But it really spoke to me and brought to my mind as well, the biblical imagery of water and the importance of water in the sacraments and so on.
 And I thought, yeah that does seem entirely appropriate.

 I also included in the survey some questions from the Yale Climate Communications group, their so called little “SASSY”–SASSY survey–and four questions that peg you on the continuum from, where are you about global warming?
-Are you, you know, alarmed by this, or on the other end of the spectrum, are you dismissive of this?
+Are you alarmed by this, or on the other end of the spectrum, are you dismissive of this?
 And 60% of the class is alarmed, and that’s not surprising to me.
-The title of the course alone is something that would draw people in to, you know, if you’re concerned about that.
+The title of the course alone is something that would draw people in, if you’re concerned about that.
 But I think it also speaks to where today’s university students are with respect to this particular issue.
 And when we talked about the issue in the course, they were flabbergasted how people could be dismissive.

 DR: It seems very real to them.